masc-ucsc/docs/docs/pyrope/02-basics.md

 0sb0?0          // 0 or 2 in decimal
 ```

 The Verilog high impedance `z` is not supported.
-A `bus` construct must be used instead.
+An explicit `bus` construct must be used instead.

 Like in many HDLs, Pyrope has unknowns `?`.
 The x-propagation is a source of
 complexity in most hardware models.
 Pyrope has `x` or `?` to be compatible with